zPrototype/bugbounty_stuff/README.md

 > `python3 subkiller.py -d <domain> OR -f  <file with domains>`
 > Optionally you can also specify your spyse api key with `-sp <spyse_key>` or your securitytrails key with `-st <securitytrails_key>`

-Subkiller will output a sqlite file called `enumsubs.sb` as well as three other files:
+Subkiller will output a sqlite file called `enumsubs.db` as well as four other files:
 - master.txt => All found and probed subdomains with the corresponding port
 - statuscodes.txt => Complete httpx output including redirect chains and site title
 - 403.txt => All subdomains that returned a 403 status code.
 Use this file with the next tool ;)
+- waybacks.txt => Containing all waybackurls for the provided target/s

 ## Bypass forbidden
 This tool automates the process of trying various bypasses for 403 status codes.
 You will find two scripts inside this directory: `bypass.sh` and `wrapper.py`.
 The usage is very simple you need to supply three arguments: